zenkaeser/Git-1/week1/exercises.md

 We will use the `hyf-homework` repo.

-1. on your `hyf-homework` repo create a branch named `git_exercise_4`;
+1. on your `hyf-homework` repo go to the branch `master`
+2. create a branch named `git_exercise_4`;
-2. on the folder `hyf-homework/Git/week1/class_playground` create a file named `movies.txt`;
+3. on the folder `hyf-homework/Git/week1/class_playground` create a file named `movies.txt`;
-3. add two movie names to the file `movies.txt`, one per line;
+4. add two movie names to the file `movies.txt`, one per line;
-4. add and commit the changes in the `movies.txt` file;
+5. add and commit the changes in the `movies.txt` file;
-5. push the branch `git_exercise_4` to github.
+6. push the branch `git_exercise_4` to github.
-6. on github, go to the branch `git_exercise_4` and add a movie name in a new line at the end of the file `movies.txt`, commit your changes;
+7. on github, go to the branch `git_exercise_4` and add a movie name in a new line at the end of the file `movies.txt`, commit your changes;
-7. on your computer, add a movie name in a new line at the end of the file `movies.txt`, add and commit your changes;
+8. on your computer, add a movie name in a new line at the end of the file `movies.txt`, add and commit your changes;
-8. push the branch `git_exercise_4` to github.
+9. push the branch `git_exercise_4` to github.